swyxio/swyxdotio/content/writing/technical/react-native-web-singularity.md

 date: 2019-08-30
 ---

-Bottom line up front: There is a possible "React Native Web Singularity" when it starts being a better standalone choice for developing for the mobile web than `react-dom`.
+Bottom line up front: There is a possible "React Native Web Singularity", when it starts being a better standalone choice for developing for the mobile web than `react-dom`.
 If this speculation comes true, this would be gamechanging.

 ## Context